Barco oil concession: Location

 The oilfield lies in the Norte de Santander department, in the east of the country, in the Catatumbo River basin.
 The oilfield is part of the Maracaibo Basin, which spans Colombia and Venezuela.
 To the west it is bounded by the Santander Massif and the Sierra de Perija, parts of the Cordillera Oriental, a northern extension of the Andes.
 To the south and southeast, it is bounded by the Mérida Andes, and to the east, by the Venezuelan border.
 The Venezuelan part of the oilfield has produced several billion barrels of oil.
 By 2007 the different fields in the Catatumbo sub-basin had produced more than 800 million barrels of oil.
 The Barco concession is estimated to have held between 250 and 300 million barrels.

 The Catatumbo River is 300 km long, of which the first 100 km is in Colombia.
 About 63% of the river basin lies in Colombian territory.
 The Catatumbo provides 70% of Lake Maracaibo's fresh water.
 By the early 2000s the river had become highly polluted, with sewage and industrial waste dumped into the river in Colombia, and pesticides and chemical fertilizers washed into the river further down in Venezuela.
 Guerilla groups in Colombia had also blown up sections of the oil pipeline, and despite containment efforts, some of the spilled oil had also contaminated the river.

+History

 Early years

 Virgilio Barco Martinez was granted the concession on 16 October 1905 in the Catatumbo region of the Norte de Santander department.

 Colonel Barco had led victorious forces in the recent Thousand Days civil war, and was given the concession in return.

 He planned to use it for cattle, until he found that oil was seeping out of the ground.

 World War I caused delays in developing the field.

 In 1918 Barco sold the concession to the Carib Syndicate, a concern owned by Americans, who sold 75% of their interest to the Colombian Petroleum Company the next year.

 This was a subsidiary of Edward L. Doheny's Pan American Petroleum and Transport Company.